ceramicnetwork/CIPs/CIPs/CIP-85/CIP-85.md

 - If it is lower than the `sliceSize` value of the `AppendCollection`, add the item to the `contents` array.
 - If it is equal to the `sliceSize` value:
+  1. Create a new deterministic `CollectionSlice` document with `sliceNumber` equal to the `sliceNumber` of the previous slice plus `1` and an empty `contents` array.
-  1. Create a new `CollectionSlice` document with the `contents` array containing the item to insert.
+  1. Update the created `CollectionSlice` document with the `contents` array containing the item to insert.
   1. Update the `AppendCollection` document with the incremented `slicesCount`.

 #### Single item loading